Having tasted the thrill of off-piste riding,

 It was in Oued Samene – our famous 4km day – that the reality of riding our 250kg slugs-on-stilts hit us.
 But it was also our first cross-country (‘off piste’) ride down to the canyon’s north rim and it underlined the thrill of finding one’s own way over wild terrain.
 Exploration: you can’t beat it!

 Within sight of the Libyan border, Tarat wasn’t on our original itinerary either, but a fantastic piste.
 I’ve long wanted to do this one and I’d love to do it again.
 Water became a problem for us; the soak or ’tilmas’ at Imirhou village was nearly dry, and then the route south to Dider (left) became extremely rocky, right up to the last couple of kilometres.
 I don’t normally say this (though I often think it!), but it was a relief to get back to the road and ride on to Djanet.

 Here we decided we couldn’t be arsed with the 1500-km run to Tam and back for Niger visas, so we took on the Lost Tree excursion instead.
 Leaving town, amazingly we covered the 300km to the Erg Killian fuel dump in one glorious day – all off-piste through beautiful country and especially wonderful after the rock bashing and bike hauling of the previous week.

 From the Killian fuel dump to the Tree was across truly wild country – some tricky hills around the Alg-Niger frontier where we installed the DRP Monument – and then out into the Tenere itself: butt-numbing endurance.
 We were illegal and out there, but I at least felt pretty safe because dodgy encounters or all three bikes packing up at once was all very unlikely.
 We saw no one for four or five days.

-Next day on to the Tree (left) and all the way back to Killian we did a stonking 450 kms – a ride to remember.
+Next day on to the Tree (left and above) and all the way back to Killian we did a stonking 450 kms – a ride to remember.
 Then on back north from the cache to Bordj on the Djanet road – another great ride until Andy got puncture fever and DNFed with tyre troubles all the way home.
 Read his story here.